rks101/egnet/README.md

 Prof Wenliang Du's lab manual (Syracuse Univ) is one of the best ways to study, introduce, or teach security in labs.

-Note:- There is a difference between Satefy and Security.
-Both are not the same.
-I believe no language is so poor to have two words for the exact same meaning.
+Note:- Safety and Security are two different aspects.
+No language is so poor to have two such words for the exact same meaning.
+For digital infrastructure, compute, network - we discuss security aspects.
+Against fire, civil/electrical infrastructure, natural calamity, we discuss safety aspects.

 ----